steview-d/project-euler/README.md

 Only intend to work on these in between other projects / learning different things and will stop when bored, or I find something else.

-Aiming to complete each challenge using both Python & Javascript.
+Aiming to complete each challenge using Python, and maybe also JavaScript.

 Challenges are separated into folders, one folder per challenge, and named in numerical order to match the challenge.